VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

 Thank you for the quick response.
 As I mentioned, the timing belts are new.
 Since the problem existed even before the replacement, I would rule that out.
-The leak sounds plausible.
-However, I can't understand why it would disappear when shifting into a gear, during cold start, or when the engine reaches 90 degrees.
-But I will follow the advice and first replace all the coolant hoses, filters, valves, and the copper rings on the connections of the return lines.
+The leak seems plausible.
+Although I can't understand why it should disappear when a gear is engaged, during cold start, or at 90 degrees Celsius.
+However, I will follow your advice and first replace all the coolant hoses, filters, valves, and copper rings on the connections of the return lines.

 Back to top Profile PM